gnavarro77/angular-shiro/README.md

 ## Authentication

 Authentication is `Subject` based.

 The `Subject` is availbale for injection under the name `subject`.

-To performs a login attempt for a Subject/user the use the [login(token)](http://gnavarro77.github.io/angular-shiro/docs/#/api/angularShiro.services.subject) method
+You can make a login attempt for a Subject/user through the use of `subject` method [login(token)](http://gnavarro77.github.io/angular-shiro/docs/#/api/angularShiro.services.subject) method

         var token = new UsernamePasswordToken('username','password');
         subject.login(token);

-The default behaviour is to send a `POST` request to `/api/authenticate` with the following post data :
+The default authentication mecanism is to send a `POST` request to `/api/authenticate` with the following post data :

     {"token":{"principal":"username","credentials":"password"}}

+The response returned from the backend have to be a `json` object that comply to the following structure :

+	{
+		info : {
+			authc : {
+				principal : {
+					// the Suject/User principal, for example
+					"login":"edegas",
+					"apiKey":"*******"
+				},
+				credentials : {
+					// the Subject/User credentials, for example
+					"name" : "Edgar Degas",
+					"email":"degas@mail.com"
+				}
+			},
+			authz : {
+				roles:[
+					// list of the Subject/User roles, for example "GUEST"
+				],
+				permissions:[
+					// list of the Subject/User permissions, for example "newsletter$read",
+					"book$*",
+				]
+			}
+		}
+	}

 ## Authorization

 The authorization support is based on the same [elements of Authorization](http://shiro.apache.org/authorization.html#Authorization-ElementsofAuthorization) as [Apache Shiro](http://shiro.apache.org/).

-You can perform authorization can be done in 2 ways :
+Authorization can be done in 2 ways :

 * Programmatically, in interacting directly with the current `Subject` instance
 * Directives, in adding directives on UI elements